-(6) (6) Reserves Reconciliation
+(6) Reserves Reconciliation

-- (a) (a) If the reporting issuer reports reserves, but had no reserves at the start of the reconciliation period, a reconciliation of reserves must be carried out if any reserves added during the previous year are material.
-Such a reconciliation will have an opening balance of zero. - (b) (b) The reserves reconciliation is prepared on a gross reserves, not net reserves, basis.
+- (a) If the reporting issuer reports reserves, but had no reserves at the start of the reconciliation period, a reconciliation of reserves must be carried out if any reserves added during the previous year are material.
+Such a reconciliation will have an opening balance of zero. - (b) The reserves reconciliation is prepared on a gross reserves, not net reserves, basis.
 For some reporting issuers with significant royalty interests, such as royalty trusts, the net reserves may exceed the gross reserves.
 In order to provide adequate disclosure given the distinctive nature of its business, the reporting issuer may also disclose its reserves reconciliation on a net reserves basis.
-The issuer is not precluded from providing this additional information with its disclosure prescribed in Form 51-101F1 provided that the net reserves basis for the reconciliation is clearly identified in the additional disclosure to avoid confusion.

-- (e) (c) Clause 2(c)(ii) of item 4.1 of Form 51-101F1 requires reconciliations of reserves to separately identify and explain technical revisions.
-Technical revisions show changes in existing reserves estimates, in respect of carried-forward properties, over the period of the reconciliation (i.e., between estimates as at the effective date and the prior year2 s estimate) and are the result of new technical information, not the result of capital expenditure.
+The issuer is not precluded from providing this additional information with its disclosure prescribed in Form 51-101F1 provided that the net reserves basis for the reconciliation is clearly identified in the additional disclosure to avoid confusion. - (c) Clause 2(c)(ii) of item 4.1 of Form 51-101F1 requires reconciliations of reserves to separately identify and explain technical revisions.
+Technical revisions show changes in existing reserves estimates, in respect of carried-forward properties, over the period of the reconciliation (i.e., between estimates as at the effective date and the prior year2's estimate) and are the result of new technical information, not the result of capital expenditure.
 With respect to making technical revisions, the following should be noted: - Infill Drilling: It would not be acceptable to include infill drilling results as a technical revision.
 Reserves additions derived from infill drilling during the year are not attributable to revisions to the previous year2's reserves estimates.
-Infill drilling reserves must either be included in the "extensions and improved recovery" category or in an additional stand-alone category in the reserves reconciliation labelled "infill drilling". - Acquisitions: If an acquisition is made during the year, (i.e., in the period between the effective date and the prior year2's estimate), the reserves estimate to be used in the reconciliation is the estimate of reserves at the effective date, not at the acquisition date, plus any production since the acquisition date.
+Infill drilling reserves must either be included in the "extensions and improved recovery"

+category or in an additional stand-alone category in the reserves reconciliation labelled "infill drilling".

+- Acquisitions: If an acquisition is made during the year, (i.e., in the period between the effective date and the prior year''s estimate), the reserves estimate to be used in the reconciliation is the estimate of reserves at the effective date, not at the acquisition date, plus any production since the acquisition date.
 This production must be included as production in the reconciliation.
-If there has been a change in the reserves estimate between the acquisition date and the effective date other than that due to production, the issuer may wish to explain this as part of the reconciliation in a footnote to the reconciliation table. - (7) (7) Significant Factors or Uncertainties Item 5.2 of Form 51-101F1 requires an issuer to identify and discuss important economic factors or significant uncertainties that affect particular components of the reserves data.
+If there has been a change in the reserves estimate between the acquisition date and the effective date other than that due to production, the issuer may wish to explain this as part of the reconciliation in a footnote to the reconciliation table. - (7) Significant Factors or Uncertainties Item 5.2 of Form 51-101F1 requires an issuer to identify and discuss important economic factors or significant uncertainties that affect particular components of the reserves data.
+Like a "subsequent event" note in a financial statement, the issuer should discuss this type of information even if it pertains to a period subsequent to the effective date.